Multiverse (Marvel Cinematic Universe): Your Friendly Neighborhood Spider-Man

 Your Friendly Neighborhood Spider-Man (2025), a Disney+ animated television series, is set in an alternate timeline from the main films and television series of the MCU where Norman Osborn becomes Peter Parker's mentor instead of Tony Stark.
 The first season's tenth episode featured a cameo appearance of Uatu in the sky after Doctor Strange wishes Spider-Man well in his destiny, with the character resembling his appearance in What If...?; series creator Jeff Trambell stated that the cameo was more of a reference to What If...? than to the show's upcoming second season, enjoying the idea that the Watcher looks other worlds and universes the audience see despite the show being "very grounded, street-level" and intending to keep its tone that way.
 The show was originally intended to be set in the MCU's Sacred Timeline, but the creative team soon found that the idea limited them too much their story possibilities to the point of not letting them "being fun" for the sake of locking in continuity, so they opted to "let it have a live and go where it wanted to go", taking advantage of the multiverse to explore an alternate timeline where the timeline diverges from Captain America: Civil War (2016) by changing Parker's mentor and his journey's route from that point onwards.

 Disney Parks

 Several MCU-themed attractions at Disney Parks locations are inspired by the MCU, but are said to take place in an alternate universe parallel to Earth-616 within the multiverse.
-These attractions include Avengers Campus at Disney California Adventure and Walt Disney Studios Park, Stark Expo Hong Kong at Hong Kong Disneyland, Guardians of the Galaxy: Cosmic Rewind at EPCOT, and Avengers: Quantum Encounter on the Disney Wish.
+These attractions include Avengers Campus at Disney California Adventure and Disney Adventure World, Stark Expo Hong Kong at Hong Kong Disneyland, Guardians of the Galaxy: Cosmic Rewind at EPCOT, and Avengers: Quantum Encounter on the Disney Wish.
 In this universe, the Blip and its ensuing aftermath did not occur, such as Stark's death, and the Avengers have established campuses across the globe to recruit new heroes.
-At the D23 Expo in September 2022, a new multiverse-focused attraction at Disney California Adventure was revealed to be in development, featuring numerous MCU heroes from multiple universes on a quest to defeat "King Thanos".
+At the D23 Expo in September 2022, a new multiverse-focused attraction at Disney California Adventure was revealed to be in development, featuring numerous MCU heroes from multiple universes on a quest to defeat a variant of Thanos called "King Thanos".
+The attraction will be called Avengers Infinity Defense.